codemash/invcr/README.md

 # invcr

 A quick PoC for easily invoice creation.
 It generates the invoice based on a few parameters entered in the terminal, and uploads the invoice to Google Drive.
+This is based on the Belgian guidelines for invoices.

 ## Profiles
 ### src/profiles/codemash.php